SupraMan4oh1/GameBoard.js/README.md

 =========
 - Divides HTML5 Canvas into easy to interact with blocks.
 - Detects block collisions (character colliding with wall)
+- Detects collisions of objects based on canvas pixel coordinates and object dimensions
 - Quick resizing of canvas element (percent and pixel based)

 Coming Soon:
 ============
-- Collision detection within blocks on the pixel level
 - Block-to-move-to based on keypress events

 Example Code: